-There are also notably some Square games that haven't made the console to PC leap, like the first Dragon Quest Builders and Kingdom Hearts 3.
-But it's worth pointing out that nearly the entire Final Fantasy series is on PC, while none of the Kingdom Hearts games, and very few Dragon Quest games, have made the jump.
+There are also notably some Square games that haven't made the console to PC leap, like the first Dragon Quest Builders.
+But it's worth pointing out that nearly the entire Final Fantasy series is on PC, while very few Dragon Quest games, have made the jump.

 Check out the original reveal trailer for the remake